Skip to content

 Magentic orchestration uses a manager-maintained task ledger to dispatch specialists and re-plan on stall — fit only when the plan itself is unknown.

 Magentic orchestration applies when the plan cannot be drawn before execution: open-ended research, incident response, exploratory automation across web and filesystem.
 A manager agent maintains a task ledger (facts, guesses, plan) and a progress ledger (assignments, outcomes, stall counter), then iterates until the goal clears or the stall counter trips a re-plan (Magentic-One paper, arxiv:2411.04468).
-It is not a general upgrade to static orchestration — for deterministic, low-complexity, or cost-sensitive work, simpler topologies dominate.
+It is not a general upgrade to static orchestration — for deterministic or cost-sensitive work, simpler topologies dominate.

 When This Pattern Fits